CeMOS-Mannheim/M2ara/manual.md

 # General information

-The blue question mark icons (<!--html_preserve--><i class="far fa-circle-question" role="presentation" aria-label="circle-question icon"></i><!--/html_preserve-->) throughout the application can be clicked and provide further information on the specific settings.
+The blue question mark icons (preservef45ef1239f806958) throughout the application can be clicked and provide further information on the specific settings.

 # Requirements to the raw data {#requirements-to-the-raw-data}